Estehaar-sc/Cse299-Project-StepCal-Backtend/README.md

 This is the backend of fitness app called StepCal Capture.

-to install this download both frontend and backend then open your IDE and run the backend main file and dont forget to change the ip from retrofit and chat of backend.
+To install this, download both the frontend and backend.
+Then, open your IDE and run the backend main file, making sure to change the IP in Retrofit and the chat configuration of the backend.

-Then open the frontend with andrioid studio intsall it to your device through usb or using wifi and also dont forget to create a database named stepcal to use the application.
+Next, open the frontend with Android Studio, and install it on your device through USB or Wi-Fi.
+Additionally, don't forget to create a database named `stepcal` to use the application.